w4kpm/TrackerReplacement/README.md

 # Tracker replacement #

+ChibiOS - A linked repo for the embedded OS
+Firmware - Firmware code for the back panel FrontPanelFirmware - Firmware code for the front panel KiCad - all board design files using OSS KiCad
+Testing - python files used for original testing of the board TrackerControlCode - code use in production for updating tracker position and for resetting errors remotely.

 Included in this repo:
    * Board design files for user interface panel and tracker controller
    * Firmware for both interface panel and tracker controller